Local administrator accounts

 If a machine is using NoMAD Login and sub settings are defined, users will be asked to login with their Active Directory credentials.
 This is because the concept of

-NoMAD is to avoid binding the Mac to an Active Directory and therefore the user need to log in to Admin By Request for the client software to be able to get the
+NoMAD is to avoid binding the Mac to an Active Directory and therefore the user need to log in to Admin By Request for the endpoint software to be able to get the

 groups and OUs needs to login and fetch the groups and Organizational Units to be able to determine subsettings.
 If you have not used subsettings at all in the portal,